iplanwebsites/slinc/README.markdown

 - remove redirection script and modify old site.

-- clean up JS (format + comments)
+- clean up JS formating

 - Setup template Cache in Sammy (only once stable)

-- possibly replace no-borderRadius with static images instead of the anim...
+- possibly replace no-borderRadius with static images instead of the anim (altought it should work on ALL browsers now with the HTC)